The 5 Pillars of CPTED: Natural Access Control

 - Locking windows and doors

 We encounter natural access control all around us, just living our day-to-day lives.
-Most respect the cues they provide, and take heed of the simple message.
+Most respect the cues they provide and take heed of the simple message.

 And when we don’t, that’s a giant red flag to others that something isn’t right.
-Combined with natural surveillance, natural access control makes it easy for everyone to identify suspicious behavior and take note of the individual doing it.
+Combined with natural surveillance, natural access control makes it easy for everyone to identify suspicious behavior and note the individual doing it.